-In this video Dr. Brian Hutchison with Dr. Ross Hauser discuss the T1 slope and how it relates to problems not only of the neck but of the mid-spine and the lumbar spine.
+In this video, Dr. Brian Hutchison with Dr. Ross Hauser discusses the T1 slope and how it relates to problems not only of the neck but of the mid-spine and the lumbar spine.

 Points: The C7/T1 Slope is the interface between the cervical spine and the thoracic spine.
 (The juncture of C7/T1).

 - If the slope angle is too low, you will have a very flat curve spine and a loss of curvature.

 - If the angle is too steep, your head will jut out forward ahead of the rest of your body and stress, not only the cervical spine but the mid-back thoracic spine and the lumbar spine.

 At 0:40 of the video: Spinal curvature is not just a problem of the cervical spine.

 - A lot of people come in with neck problems and after a chiropractic examination, we may determine that we need to work more on their thoracic spine or their mid-back to fix their neck.
 Initially, we may think this strange that to fix neck pain we would have to work on the lower aspects of the spine.

 At 1:00 of the video: Dr. Hutcheson gives a demonstration of how adjustments to the cervical spine may not help the patient until other areas of the spine need to be corrected.

 - (1:45 of the video) If you really look at the T1 slope initially we can put together the whole picture and find out where we need to address the patient’s pain first and end up getting the results we want.